AvePoint/cloud-api/docs/docs/services-and-features/enpower/flows/cloudflows.md

       "activitiesLast30Days": 0, // The number of activities in the last 30 days
       "activitiesLast90Days": 0, // The number of activities in the last  90 days
       "activitiesLast180Days": 0, // The number of activities in the last 180 days
+      "owner": {
+        "id": "", // The unique identifier of the flow owner "name": "", // The display name of the flow owner "department": "", //The department of the flow owner "office": "", //The office of the flow owner "status": "", //The account status of the flow owner "userType": "", //The user type of the flow owner "country": "", //The country of the flow owner "email": "", // The email address of the flow owner "jobTitle": "", //The job title of the flow owner "userPrincipalName": "", // The user principal name of the flow owner },
-      "creator": "", // The creator of this flow "creatorDepartment": "Sample Department", // The department of the flow creator "creatorOffice": null, // The office of the flow creator "creatorStatus": "Enable", // The status of the flow creator "creatorUserType": "Member", // The user type of the flow creator
+      "creator": "", // The creator of this flow "creatorDepartment": "PP_EnPower Department", // The department of the flow creator "creatorOffice": null, // The office of the flow creator "creatorStatus": "Enable", // The status of the flow creator "creatorUserType": "Member", // The user type of the flow creator